benengrboxcast/scrabbled/docs/design_requirements.md

-# Scrabble Game Implementation Plan (Go)
+# Scrabble Game Design & Requirements

 ## Project Overview
-Develop a multiplayer Scrabble game using Go with client-server architecture.
+This document outlines the design and requirements for a multiplayer Scrabble game built with Go using client-server architecture.
 The server manages game state and validates moves, while clients provide the user interface for gameplay.

+The game supports persistent sessions, allowing players to reconnect after disconnections, and automatically expires games after 1 week of inactivity.

+### Game Rules Foundation
+This design implements the complete Scrabble game rules as documented in [rules_of_scrabble.md](rules_of_scrabble.md).
+All game mechanics, scoring systems, board layout, and gameplay features are based on the official Scrabble rules outlined in that document.

 ## Architecture

 ### High-Level Design
 ```
 ┌─────────────┐    WebSocket/TCP   ┌─────────────┐
 │   Client 1  │◄──────────────────►│             │
 ├─────────────┤                    │             │
 │   Client 2  │◄──────────────────►│   Server    │